wandb/docs/docs/guides/registry/intro.md

 # Provide the entity of your organization
 org_entity = "<organization_entity>"

-# The name of the registry you want to create
+# The name of the registry you want to link to
 registry_name = "<registry_name>"

-# The name of the collection you want to create
+# The name of the collection you want to link to.
+# If the collection does not exist, W&B creates one for you
 collection_name = "<collection_name>"

 # The full path of the collection and registry
 path = f"{org_entity}/wandb-registry-{registry_name}/{collection_name}"

-# Link the artifact to a collection
+# Link artifact to the collection in the registry
+# specified in target_path
 run.link_artifact(artifact = artifact, target_path = path)

 run.finish()